Twelve Years' Truce: Developments in the Spanish monarchy

-In Spain the truce was seen as a major humiliation – she had suffered a political, military and ideological defeat and the affront to its prestige was immense.
-The agreement was not prestigious for the Spaniards as the Dutch emerged as the most favoured party.
+The truce gave Spain breathing space in the Low Countries.
+Overseas, the Dutch shifted their onslaught against Iberian positions toward Portugal rather than Spain.
+Despite this, in Spain it was widely perceived as an immense affront to its prestige.
+The Dutch emerged as the most favoured party which reflected political and ideological defeat.
 Spanish councillors opposed renewing the truce in order to preserve Spain's reputation as a great power and renew the war.
 The terms of the 1609 truce that the Spanish found objectionable not only included the virtual recognition of Dutch independence but also the closure of the river Scheldt to traffic in and out of Antwerp, and the acceptance of Dutch commercial operations in the Spanish and Portuguese colonial maritime lanes.
 A defeat for Spain was essentially a defeat for Castile, for it was Castile which provided the policy and the maintenance of the empire.

-For the time of its duration however the Truce allowed Philip along with the Duke of Lerma to disengage from the conflict in the Low Countries and devote their energies to the internal problems of the Spanish Monarchy.
-Philip also longed to expunge the truce through a vigorous resumption of war.
+For the time of its duration, however, the truce allowed Philip and Francisco de Sandoval y Rojas, 1st Duke of Lerma to disengage from the conflict in the Low Countries and devote their energies to the internal problems of the Spanish monarchy.
+Nevertheless, Philip also longed to expunge the truce through a vigorous resumption of war.

-Developments in the Archducal Netherlands
+Developments in the Southern Netherlands

-The Archducal Netherlands benefited from the Truce.
+The Southern Netherlands benefited from the truce.
 Agriculture was at last allowed to recover from the devastation of war.
 The archducal regime encouraged the reclaiming of land that had been inundated in the course of the hostilities and sponsored the impoldering of the Moeren, a marshy area that is presently astride the Belgian–French border.
 The recovery of agriculture led in turn to a modest increase of the population after decades of demographic losses.
 Repairing the damage to churches and other buildings helped to boost demand.
 Industry and in particular the luxury trades likewise underwent a recovery.
-Other sectors, such as textiles and breweries, benefited from relatively lower wages in comparison to the Dutch Republic.
+Other sectors, such as textiles and breweries, benefitted from comparatively lower wages than those of the Dutch Republic.
 International trade was however hampered by the closure of the river Scheldt.
 The archducal regime had plans to bypass the blockade with a system of canals linking Ostend via Bruges to the Scheldt in Ghent and joining the Meuse to the Rhine between Venlo and Rheinberg.
-In order to combat urban poverty, the government supported the creation of a network of Monti di Pietà based on the Italian model.
+In order to combat urban poverty, the government supported the creation of a network of mounts of piety based on the Italian model.

 Meanwhile, the archducal regime ensured the triumph of the Counter-Reformation in the Habsburg Netherlands.
-Most Protestants had by that stage left the Southern Netherlands.
-Under the terms of legislation passed shortly after the Truce, the remaining Protestant presence was tolerated, provided they did not worship in public.
+Most Protestants had by that stage left the region.
+Under the terms of legislation passed shortly after the truce, the remaining Protestant population was tolerated, provided they did not worship in public.
 Engaging in religious debates was also forbidden by law.
 The resolutions of the Third Provincial Council of Mechelen of 1607 were likewise given official sanction.
 Through such measures and by the appointment of a generation of able and committed bishops, Albert and Isabella laid the foundation of the Catholic confessionalisation of the population.